Retinopathy of prematurity: History

 This disease was first described in a premature baby in 1942 as reported by Theodore L. Terry.
 Between 1941 and 1953, over 12,000 babies worldwide were affected by it.
-However, Dr Kate Isabel Campbell (1889-1986), a specialist in children's diseases, was actually responsible in 1951 for proving the link between retrolental fibroplasia (a blindness in premature babies) and oxygen levels in humidicribs.
+However, Kate Isabel Campbell (1889–1986), a specialist in children's diseases, was responsible in 1951 for proving the link between retrolental fibroplasia (a blindness in premature babies) and oxygen levels in humidicribs.

-Soul musician Stevie Wonder, actor Tom Sullivan, and jazz singer Diane Schuur are a few famous people who have the disease.
+Notable people diagnosed with the disease include soul musician Stevie Wonder, actor Tom Sullivan, pianist Derek Paravicini, jazz singer Diane Schuur, and singer Gilbert Montagné.
 The first case of the epidemic was seen on St. Valentine's Day in 1941 when a premature baby in Boston was diagnosed.
 Cases were then seen all over the world and the cause was, at that point, unknown.
 By 1951 a clear link between incidence and affluence became clear: many cases were seen in developed countries with organized and well-funded health care.
 Two British scientists suggested that it was oxygen toxicity that caused the disease.
 Babies born prematurely in such affluent areas were treated in incubators which had artificially high levels of oxygen.
 Studies on rats made this cause seem more likely, but the link was eventually confirmed by a controversial study undertaken by American pediatricians.
 The study involved two groups of babies.
-Some given the usual oxygen concentrations in their incubators, while the other group had "curtailed" oxygen levels.
+Some were given the usual oxygen concentrations in their incubators, while the other group had "curtailed" oxygen levels.
 The latter group was shown to have a lower incidence of the disease.
 As a result, oxygen levels in incubators were lowered and consequently, the epidemic was halted.
-Each case of ROP avoided by withholding oxygen "may have cost some 16 deaths".